Anti-racism resources: Continuing the focus

 - I Can’t Be Racist.
 Psychologist Dr Keon West explores racial prejudice in modern day Britain.
 Listen to the full episode on BBC Sounds.

 - Grounded with Louis Theroux and Michaela Coel.
-Journalist, Louis Theroux, invites writer and actor, Michaela Coel, on to his podcast, ‘Grounded’.
+Journalist, Louis Theroux, invites actor and writer of series I May Destroy You, Michaela Coel, on to his podcast.
 They explore race – including how it can often be fetishised – as well as other present-day challenges, such as, sexual harassment and mental health.
 Listen to the full episode on BBC Sounds.

 - Uncomfortable Conversations with a Black Man.
 Emmanuel Acho has “uncomfortable conversations” on racism, social injustice and rioting.
 Watch the full episode below.